 The King Hall Veterans Association provides a venue to connect current, former, and future King Hall student veterans.
 We hope to increase the interest in and knowledge of the issues affecting the veteran community at large, and to provide open and frank conversation about military experiences and culture.
 We wish to demystify the Armed Forces and counter military stereotypes and generalizations by providing a recognized organization of open-minded veterans and military members willing to respectfully discuss and debate any and all issues that are of interest to the rest of the King Hall community.
 We accomplish our goals by hosting events and providing opportunities for networking, interaction, and debate.

-The King Hall Lambda Law Students Association is composed of lesbian, gay, bisexual, transgender (LGBT) and allied students, faculty and staff at King Hall.
+The King Hall Lambda Law Students Association is composed of lesbian, gay, bisexual, transgender, queer, intersex, asexual (LGBTQIA+) and allied students, faculty and staff at King Hall.
 Lambda's mission is community, education and activism.
-To that end, Lambda sponsors events that raise awareness of LGBT legal issues on campus and in the community.
-The group also provides a supportive space for LGBT students at King Hall through academic and professional support programs and a variety of social opportunities.
-Lambda additionally strives to attract and retain LGBT law students.
+To that end, Lambda hosts social and networking events with the goal of building community at King Hall.
+We coordinate with SacLegal and Bay Area Lawyers for Individual Freedom (BALIF) to connect students with queer legal practitioners and host panels and events centered on queer and radical lawyering.
+Lambda also sponsors events that raise awareness of LGBT legal issues on campus and in the community.

 Founded in the early 1970's, La Raza Law Students Association is dedicated to increasing the number of Chicanos and Latinos in law school and the legal profession.
 To further this goal, La Raza actively engages in the recruitment of undergraduate students, academic and professional support for our current students, and the hiring process of faculty of color.
 La Raza also sponsors several events and activities throughout the year to promote awareness of issues facing the Latino community and to share the Latino culture and identity.
 La Raza has demonstrated to be one of the largest and most active law student organizations at King Hall.